brlala/async_request_facebook_attachment_id/README.md

 ## Objective:
 1. Convert all links to attachment_id provided by Facebook
 2. Using asynchronous access
+3. Migrate from dev bucket to production bucket

 ## Tools used:
 1. aiohttp